NaturalHistoryMuseum/pylibdmtx/README.md

 sudo apt-get install libdmtx0a
 ```

-Install this Python wrapper:
+Install this Python wrapper; use the second form to install dependencies of
+the `read_datamatrix` command-line script:

 ```
 pip install pylibdmtx
+pip install pylibdmtx[scripts]
 ```

-The `libdmtx` `DLL`s are included with the Windows Python wheel.

 ## Example usage

-The `decode` function accepts instances of `PIL.Image`
+The `decode` function accepts instances of `PIL.Image`.

 ```
 >>> from pylibdmtx.pylibdmtx import decode